LooseLab/readfish/README.md

 > [!NOTE]
 > Now also see our cool [FAQ](docs/FAQ.md).

+> [!NOTE]
+> Looking for a previous (pre-refactor) version of readfish?
+See [here](https://github.com/LooseLab/readfish/releases/) for archived release, including BOSS_RUNS and the nature biotech paper code.

 readfish is a Python package that integrates with the [Read Until API](https://github.com/nanoporetech/read_until_api).